 - Grill lobsters cut side down on the grill grate of your OFYR until lightly charred, about 3-4 minutes.
 Flip over and continue to cook until shells are lightly charred and lobster is cooked through, another 3-4 minutes.
 Meanwhile, melt aleppo herb butter in a small saucepan until melted.
 Drizzle lobsters liberally with melted butter.
 Transfer to a large platter and drizzle with more butter as desired.

-Small quahogs or steamers may be substituted for the manilla clams even though they are a bit less sweet.
+Small quahogs or steamers or manilla clams may be steamed with similiar results.
 Shiro white miso is also known as mellow or sweet miso.
 Aleppo pepper has a salty flavor with subtle notes of raisin, pomegranate and even sun-dried tomato flavor and is easily found at Whole Foods or online.